Saitej0211/Bank_Marketing_Prediction_MLops/README.md

 You can avoid these steps of creating a GCP bucket, instead you could raise a request to access our GCP bucket

-## Set up GCP Bucket and the Key
-The dataset is downloaded and then uploaded to a GCP bucket which is alos tracked by DVC to account for any changes to the dataset.
-The Service account key needed to access the GCP bucket is created as saved under 'config/Key.json'.
-However, this is added to .gitignore to not be tracked by git.

-While setting up the project on your local system, please create the GCP bucket with your service account, replace the bucket name in the airflow.py file.
-Download the key associated with your service account and place it under config/Key.json and then run the code, it will work as expected.